documentationprincess/LuckyShot-Linux-DFIR/README.md

 ## Executive Summary

-This project documents a simulated digital forensics and incident response investigation of a compromised Linux workstation.
-The user reported missing and modified company files.
-I analyzed live-response output, authentication logs, login records, shell history, file hashes, systemd units, SSH configuration, shell startup files, and cron artifacts to reconstruct the intrusion.
+This project documents my investigation of a simulated Linux workstation compromise.
+The original report was simple: company files were missing or had been modified.
+My job was to figure out how someone got into the system, what they did after gaining access, whether any data was stolen, and how they tried to maintain access.

+I worked through the available logs and forensic artifacts step by step, using each finding to decide where to look next.

 The evidence supports a brute-force/credential-guessing attack against SSH from `192.168.161.198`.
 After repeated failures against several usernames, the source successfully authenticated as `administrator` at `2025-02-10T19:39:03.232692+02:00`.